One-Way Reversible and Quantum Finite Automata with Advice: From Randomized Advice to Quantum Advice

-The actual power of rewritable 1qfa's equipped with quantum advice is exemplified in Lemma \ref{inclusion-oneqfa/Qn}.
-For the proposition, let us review the language family $\onebqlin$, which was introduced in \cite{TYL10} as the family of all languages recognized by one-tape two-way one-head off-line quantum Turing machines whose error probabilities are upper-bounded by $1/4$, where all the (classically-viewed) computation paths generated by the machines must terminate simultaneously within a {\em linear} number of steps.
-Appending linear-size quantum advice to those machines, we naturally expand $\onebqlin$ to its advised version $\onebqlin/Qlin$, which is also seen as a quantum analogue of $\onebplin/Rlin$.
-Due to a nature of Turing machine, during its computation, the machine can freely alter not only a given advice string but also a given input string.
+The actual power of rewritable advised 1qfa's geared by quantum advice is exemplified in Lemma \ref{inclusion-oneqfa/Qn}.
+For this lemma, let us first review the language family $\onebqlin$, which was introduced in \cite{TYL10} as the family of all languages recognized by one-tape one-head two-way off-line quantum Turing machines whose error probabilities are upper-bounded by $1/4$, where all the ``classically-viewed'' computation paths generated by the machines must terminate {\em simultaneously} within a {\em linear} number of steps.
+Appending linear-size quantum advice to those machines, we naturally expand $\onebqlin$ to its advised version $\onebqlin/Qlin$, which can be also seen as a quantum analogue of $\onebplin/Rlin$ \cite{Yam10}.
+Because of a nature of Turing machine, during its computation, the machine can freely alter not only a given advice string but also a given input string.

-We will show a location of $\oneqfastar/Qn$ in a landscape of low-complexity classes.
+The next lemma specifies a location of $\oneqfastar/Qn$ in the landscape of low-complexity classes.

 \begin{lemma} $\reg/Rn \subseteq \oneqfastar/Qn \subseteq \onebqlin/Qlin$. \end{lemma}